Military parades in North Korea: 2023

-2024 & 2025
+2024, 2025, and 2026

-A smaller scale military parade was held at the plaza of Pyongyang Indoor Stadium.
-The participating columns were mostly historical columns from the war.
+A smaller scale military parade was held on that day at the plaza of Pyongyang Indoor Stadium - as of the present the only standard military parade held annually in the country, outside of those held in jubilee years.
+The participating parade contingents were mostly historical columns from the war all with autentic weaponry, with cadets and officer students taking the rear.
+In 2024, no less than Kim Jong Un was the presiding officer of that first parade there, returning there in 2026.
+That year the annual holiday parade was given a new look with a small historical mobile column and the pre-parade inspection of the line both added in, an additional input given the positive reception to the KPA's first ever apperance in the Moscow Victory Day Parade earlier that May.

 Day of the Sun/Day of the Shining Star

 Parades in honor of the Day of the Sun and the Day of the Shining Star:

 February 2012

 After the death of Kim Jong Il in 2011, every march past at North Korean military parades from 2012 to 2018 would have a black limousine carrying a red flag with Kim Jong Il's portrait following behind a black limousine carrying a red flag with his father Kim Il Sung's portrait.

 2012 marked the 70th anniversary of the birth of Kim Jong Il.
 It was the first one of its nature held as the holiday was only elevated to the status of a national holiday following the death and state funeral of Kim Jong Il.
 It was the first parade during which Kim Jong Un attended in the position of Supreme Leader of North Korea, and was held at the forecourt of the Kumsusan Palace of the Sun.